andresebr/kumodd/README.md

 ## Metadata Verification

 Kumodd also verifies bulk metadata.
-However, certain metadata values change inconsistenly, and therefore must be excluded.
+However, certain metadata are transient; they are valid for a limited time from when they are downloaded, after which a subsequent download retrieves differing values.
 For example, the value of 'thumbnailLink' changes every time the metadata is retrieved from Google Drive.
 Other 'Link' values may change after a few weeks.
-Still others are computed by Kmodd and are excluded because they are a result of the comparison itself.

 Kumodd saves the complete, undredacted metadata in a YAML file.
 Before computing the bunk MD5 of the metadata, Kumodd redacts all metadata names containing the words: Link,